Gonxped31/Tell-Me/README.md

 2. **Profile Viewing and Social Scoring**
    Users can explore the profiles of nearby individuals and assign them a "social score" based on their impression in real life (e.g., appearance or demeanor).
 This score reflects a lightweight, subjective rating system for social interactions.

-3. **Anonymous Messaging**
+3. **Messaging**
-   Users can send private messages to other users they’ve rated or discovered.
-Messages are initially sent anonymously, but the sender has the option to reveal their identity later in the conversation.
+   Users can send messages to other users they’ve rated or discovered.

 4. **Real Connections**
    The app encourages genuine interactions by allowing users to exchange real contact information if the conversation is meaningful.